odoo/documentation/content/legal/terms/enterprise.rst

-    "Personal Data", "Controller", "Processing" take the same meanings as in the Regulation (EU) 2016/679 and the Directive 2002/58/EC, and any regulation or legislation that amends or replaces them (hereafter referred to as “Data Protection Legislation”)
+    "Personal Data", "Controller", "Processing" take the same meanings as in the Regulation (EU) 2016/679 and the Directive 2002/58/EC, and any regulation or legislation that amends or replaces them (hereafter referred to as "Data Protection Legislation")

 Processing of Personal Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~